Private Haemorrhoid Clinic, London

 How do I book a haemorrhoids consultation/treatment appointment?

 All clients require a consultation with our Colorectal Consultant who will examine and give a diagnosis.
-He will outline a treatment plan with treatment costs.
+He will outline a haemorrhoid treatment plan with treatment costs best suited to you.

 You're in safe hands